tmecklem/realtime-web/slides/index.md

 # We're just catching up to the <br/>capability of our tools

 <!-- Tim  Approx 1 minute -->

 <!--

 Our industry has a good problem.
-Our languages and frameworks are more capable than they have ever been at giving people up to the second information.
-Used appropriately, we can use them to help people make better decisions, ease the experience of buying products, and improve interactions with other people.
-But as a whole, I've observed that teams are struggling in the execution of applying the tech to improve the experience with real-time information.
+Fully capable languages and frameworks to solve the real-time needs of our users.
+What I've observed in working across business domains with large and small multidisciplinary teams alike Struggling in the execution of applying technology to improve the experience.

 Sometimes we're stuck using technologies that are less fit to deliver this different paradigm where these rich experiences are first class citizens of the technical architecture.
 Sometimes we fail to understand the needs of our users and how to support them.

 I think most of our difficulties lie in the paradigm shift.

-We need new vocabulary for this kind of real-time experience, and today I'll use the phrase "conversation capable" to describe technology that has built-in support for a constant bidirectional conversation between the information and the user.
+Need new vocabulary for this kind of real-time experience, and today I'll use the phrase "conversation-capable" to describe technology that has built-in support for a constant bidirectional conversation between the information and the user.

 But languages and frameworks are only a part of building real-time experiences.
-Other factors are more important, because they should be driving our decisions about technology.
+Other factors are more important, and they should be driving our decisions about technology.

--->
+Next slide: (Katie) Segue into the takeaway and intros -->

 ---